DataDog/dd-trace-dotnet/blogs/2020-09-15-datadog-apm-in-azure-service-fabric.md

   </ServiceManifestImport>
 ```

-Within the *ServiceManifest.xml* of the service responsible for deploying the Datadog Tracer, add the reference to the install script.
+Within the *ServiceManifest.xml* of the service you want to monitor, add the reference to the install script.
 Then, add the envrionment variables to opt into profiling.

 ```diff
   <CodePackage Name="Code" Version="1.0.0">
 +   <SetupEntryPoint>